 Autonomous Database can be used without charge as part of Oracle Cloud Infrastructure's suite of Always Free resources.
 Users of both paid and free Oracle Cloud Infrastructure accounts have access to two Always Free instances of Autonomous Database.
 Always Free Autonomous Databases have a fixed 8 GB of memory, 20 GB of storage, 1 OCPU, and can be configured for either Autonomous Transaction Processing or Autonomous Data Warehouse workloads.

 Always Free databases have only single available version.
 You can see the version that is being used for your database in the details screen.
 After a newer Oracle Database version is available in Oracle Cloud Infrastructure, your database will be automatically upgraded during one of your database's upcoming maintenance windows.

 To learn about Free Tier Databases, see Oracle Cloud Infrastructure Free Tier.
 To learn about the details of the Always Free Autonomous Database, see Overview of the Always Free Autonomous Database.
-To provision an Always Free Autonomous Database, see To create an Always Free Autonomous Database.
+To provision an Always Free Autonomous Database, see Creating an Autonomous Database.

 For information on regional availability of Always Free Autonomous Database, see the "Always Free Cloud Services" section of Data Regions for Platform and Infrastructure Services.

 The Autonomous Transaction Processing workload type configures the database for a transactional workload, with a bias towards high volumes of random data access.